AMoazeni/Real-Time-Robotics/README.md

 # Timers and Counter-Overflow

-Accurate time keeping is mandatory for Real-Time systems, you don't want your system time to drift after some time.
+Accurate time keeping is mandatory for Real-Time systems, you don't want your system time to drift after a while.
 Most Micro-controllers have dedicated Timer chips built in.
 Here is the Arduino [ATmega328P Microcontroller Datasheet](http://ww1.microchip.com/downloads/en/devicedoc/atmel-8271-8-bit-avr-microcontroller-atmega48a-48pa-88a-88pa-168a-168pa-328-328p_datasheet_complete.pdf) you need to look at the data sheet of YOUR system for configuration instructions.
 You've probably seen 'delay( )' functions in Arduino code, but they're not useful in Real-Time applications because they force the CPU to do nothing for a time period and clog up computation cycles.
 Use counter-overflow timers instead for Real-Time Applications, this keeps the main loop responsive to other inputs.

 <br></br>
-Timers have a built-in crystal which is an electrical device that emits pulses at a fixed frequency, when electricity is applied.
+Timers have a built-in crystal which is an electrical device that emits pulses at a fixed frequency when electricity is applied.
 One can find crystals of virtually any frequency depending on the application requirements, its frequency depends on the crystal shape and geometry.
 Crystals are used to synchronize machine cycles.
 The Arduino timer crystal features a frequency of 16MHz.
 So the Arduino timer chip can increment a counting variable 16 million times per second.

 <br></br>
 If you use a 16-bit timer, the timer counts up to 2^16 = 65536 before resetting back to 0 and counting up again.
 It adds '1' to the count every clock cycle (16MHz), when the counter overflows, a flag is activated.
-You can calibrate the timing of the interrupt by adjusting the stating value of the counter.
+You can calibrate the timing of the interrupt by adjusting the starting value of the counter.
 GreatScott has a great [Timer Setup Tutorial](https://www.youtube.com/watch?v=IdL0_ZJ7V2s) to get you started.
 Sparkfun also has good videos explaining [Timer Interrupts](https://www.youtube.com/watch?v=2kr5A350H7E) and [External Interrupts](https://www.youtube.com/watch?v=J61_PKyWjxU&index=2&list=PLBcrWxTa5CS0u-rQNkGtLMg1yA7h56r6).

 <br></br>